orlandos-nl/MongoKitten/README.md

 ## NIO Futures

 <details>
 <summary>MongoKitten relies on [Swift NIO](https://github.com/apple/swift-nio) to provide support for asynchronous operations.
-All MongoKitten operations that talk to the server are asynchronous, and return an `EventLoopFuture<...>` of some kind.</summary>
+All MongoKitten operations that talk to the server are asynchronous, and return an EventLoopFuture of some kind.</summary>

 You can learn all about NIO by reading [its readme](https://github.com/apple/swift-nio/blob/master/README.md) or [the article on RayWenderlich.com](https://www.raywenderlich.com/1124580-a-simple-guide-to-async-on-the-server), but here are the basics: